DimaBabchukTest/ml-system-wine-quality/README.md

 - **F1 ≈ 0.819** (threshold 0.39)
 - **F1 ≈ 0.793** (threshold 0.50)

+**Note:**
-### “For production use, a more conservative threshold (e.g. ≥ 0.50) is recommended to prioritize precision over recall.”
+For production use, a more conservative threshold (e.g. ≥ 0.50) is recommended to prioritize precision over recall.

 # (Training + FastAPI + Docker + uv)